clintio/100-Python-Challenges/README.md

 Templating with Jinja 2
 WTForms

-A D V A N C E D P Y T H O N
+A D V A N C E D
 Build Your Own REST API with Python
 Build Your Own Blog
 Databases with SQLite